Templates for Business Legals – To Use, or Not To Use. That is the question.

 Is it okay to use templates for business legals?

-If you need a legal agreement, speak to someone first.
+If you need a legal agreement, speak to a legal practitioner first.
 Don’t assume that it’s something that is going to be too hard, too expensive, and take too long.
-Legal agreements, including client contracts, website policies, non-disclosure agreements, whatever they may be—you will benefit from a conversation with someone who is qualified to work in that area and to give that advice.
-Here’s why.
+Legal agreements, including client contracts, website policies, non-disclosure agreements, protect your business and educate your clients and customers.
+You will benefit from a conversation with a lawyer who is a small business specialist.
+Here’s why:

-- To make sure the documents that represent your business are actually doing what they are meant to be doing for your business.
+- To make sure the documents that represent your business, are actually achieving their purpose for your business.

 - Because templates are general

-A lot of templates for client agreements, for website policies, for disclaimers are just that: They’re general templates.
-The framework that they are written in and the language that’s used is not specific to your business.
-The trick is to be able to customise the templates, but the clients I spoke to about this said they just couldn’t work out how to tailor the template to their business.
+A lot of templates for client agreements, website policies, and disclaimers are just that: They’re general templates, for non-specific circumstances.
+This might work OK if you have a general business, with no particular requirements (and who has a general business anyway?).
+The framework that the templates are written in and the language used is not specific to your business.
+You need specialist knowledge when customising a template and it can be difficult to work out how to tailor the template to properly reflect their business.

 When you are considering the content of your agreements, inadvertently you are engaging in a quality-assurance process for how your business is running.
 Are you doing things legally?
 Is it going to be a smooth and seamless process for your clients?
 It’s a process that you really should incorporate into your business building to support the growth of your business.

-These documents are speaking about how you work.
+These documents are speaking to your clients and customers about how you work.
 That is why when you use a template or what somebody else has written, it’s not about your business and how you work—it’s about somebody else’s business and how some general framework might apply to your business.

-A template is good.
-It’s a good start.
-It’s something you can use to envision what a legal document might look like for you, but what goes into the template is really the critical factor.
-That is something that you need to pay a lot of attention to, and seek help to make sure you’re getting it right.
+A template can be a good start.
+It’s something you can use to envision what a legal document might look like for you, but what goes into the template is critical.
+That is something that you need legal advice about to make sure you’re getting it right.

 Lots of love